Moments of inertia in light deformed nuclei: pairing and mean-field impacts: Results and discussion

 \subsection{Trends with deformation}

-Fig.~\ref{fig:atdhf_rb_hd} demonstrates the evolution of $\cal J$ with deformation in $^{170}$Hf, $^{24}$Mg and $^{20}$Ne.
-Three models are compared: RB, HD and ATDHF.
-The ATDHF calculations are performed with SkM* (other forces give similar results).
-We see that, in all three nuclei, RB and HD predict a gradual increase of $\cal J$ with $\beta$.
-In $^{170}$Hf, ATDHF also suggests a general growth of $\cal J$ but with a small (of order 10$\%$) decrease at 0.4 $< \beta <$ 0.5.
-For this nucleus, we have $\cal J_{\rm HD} < \cal J_{\rm ATDHF} < \cal J_{\rm RB}$ at the whole range of deformations.
+Fig.~\ref{fig:atdhf_rb_hd} exhibits evolution ${\cal J}(\beta)$ in $^{24}$Mg and $^{20}$Ne, calculated within RB, HD and SkM* ATDHF models.
+We see that, in both nuclei, RB and HD predict a gradual increase of $\cal J$ with $\beta$.
+Instead, ATDHF produces an maximum in ${\cal J}(\beta)$ at $\beta\sim$ 0.4 in $^{24}$Mg and $\beta\sim$ 0.6 in $^{20}$Ne with a subsequent dramatic decrease of $\cal J$ at larger $\beta$ (regime $d{\cal J}/d\beta <0$).
+To understand this counterintuitive behavior, we present below a detailed microscopic analysis.

-For the light nucleus $^{24}$Mg (middle panel), the macroscopic (RB and HD) and microscopic (ATDHF) models deliver very different trends for $\cal J$.
-In contrast to RB and HD, ATDHF produces an unexpected dramatic decrease of $\cal J$ at 0.4 $< \beta <$ 0.8, i.e. a clear CIDDMI.
-A similar behavior appears in $^{20}$Ne (bottom panel), though at larger deformations 0.6 $< \beta <$ 1.2.
-In both $^{24}$Mg and $^{20}$Ne, CIDDMI effect looks like a rapid transition from extreme RB regime to quasi-HD regime.
-To understand these findings, we present below a detailed microscopic analysis.

-Fig.~\ref{Hf} shows ${\cal J}(\beta)$ for $^{170}$Hf, calculated within the IB, TV, and ATDHF models for different Skyrme parametrizations.
-As mentioned above in Sec.
-III, TV results are given only for a few deformation points of our main interest.
-Fig.~\ref{Hf} also shows neutron and proton pairing energies $E_{\rm pair}$ (defined in Refs. \cite{pair,Rep_EPJA17}) and PES (these features are the same for IB, TV and ATDHF).
+Fig.~\ref{fig2:Mg} shows ${\cal J}(\beta)$ in $^{24}$Mg, calculated within the IB, TV, and ATDHF microscopic models for different Skyrme forces.
+TV results are given only for a few deformation points of our main interest.
+Besides, we demonstrate neutron and proton pairing energies $E_{\rm pair}$ (defined in Refs. \cite{pair,Rep_EPJA17}) and PES.
+The values of $E_{\rm pair}$ and PES are the same for IB, TV and ATDHF.

-The upper panels of Fig.~\ref{Hf} show that all three microscopic models give very similar results for $\cal J$.
-This means that $\cal J$ is mainly determined by mean-field and pairing while dynamical correlations (TV, ATDHF) are less important.
-The gradual growth of $\cal J$ for $\beta <$ 0.4 emerges from cooperation of increasing matrix elements and steadily decreasing pairing.
-At 0.4 $< \beta <$ 0.5, $\cal J$ exhibits a local irregularity reminding CIDDMI.
-The effect increases from SVbas to SLy6.
-It happens at deformations where the total pairing energy becomes very small and so just shell effects determine the whole picture.
-A deeper analysis shows that this irregularity is mainly caused by redistribution of s-p levels with increasing $\beta$ (see discussion in Sec.
-IV-B).

-Fig.\ref{Mg1} exhibits the same observables for $^{24}$Mg.
-Again, at low deformations, there is a growth of $\cal J$ with $\beta$.
-Unlike the case of $^{170}$Hf, pairing in $^{24}$Mg fully disappears at $\beta \sim$ 0.5.
-At higher deformations 0.5 $< \beta <$ 0.8, $\cal J$ undergoes a gradual decrease with $\beta$.
-The decrease is strongest for SkM* and SLy6, where $\cal J$ falls by almost factor two.
-Thus we get a significant CIDDMI effect.
-For even larger deformations, the trend turns back to the usual growth of $\cal J$ with $\beta$.
-Like in $^{170}$Hf, all three microscopic models (IB, TV, ATDHF) give comparable results.